Reconfigurable routing in data center networks

 \begin{proof}

-If $G$ is a complete graph with all edge weights equal (without loss take $wt(u,v)=1~\forall (u,v) \in E$) then without loss under any configuration $N$, each demand $D[u,v]$ is routed via the flow-path $\varphi(u,v)$ of minimum weight, which is either: \begin{itemize} \item a single optic link from $u$ to $v$ with unit weight. \item a single static link from $u$ to $v$ with weight $\mu$. \end{itemize}
+If $G$ is a complete graph with all edge weights equal (without loss take $wt(u,v)=1~\forall (u,v) \in E$) then without loss under any configuration $N$, each demand $D[u,v]$ is routed via the flow-path $\varphi(u,v)$ of minimum weight, which is either: \begin{itemize} \item a single static link from $u$ to $v$ with unit weight. \item a single dynamic link from $u$ to $v$ with weight $\mu$. \end{itemize}

 It follows that setting $\sigma=0$ introduces no new constraints, and then by Theorem \ref{thm:sigma0_poly} we have tractability. \end{proof}